6 Reasons SLO CAL is a farm-to-table paradise

-Dig deeper: The Thursday night farmers market in San Luis Obispo is SLO CAL’s most well-known market and quite a sensory sight to behold.
+Dig deeper: While currently closed until further notice, the Thursday night farmers market in San Luis Obispo is SLO CAL’s most well-known market and quite a sensory sight to behold.
 Farmers sell deliciously ripe produce while other vendors offer artisanal goods and scrumptious meals.
 Local musicians add to the festive vibe.

 6. The Restaurants